Winner (band): 2014–2016: 2014 S/S, international recognition, and Nam's departure

 The quintet performing at the Winner Japan Tour 2015 in Nagoya, Japan.

-The group was scheduled to release five 'project releases' in 2016.
-The first, a duet featuring Mino and Nam titled "Pricked", was released on January 11, 2016.
-In the lead-up to the first installation of their project, entitled "Exit Movement", a number of musical covers of their lead singles, "Sentimental" and "Baby Baby", were released as promotional teasers by artists such as Dean, Zion.T, and G-Dragon.
-Released on February 1, 2016, Winner's EP, Exit: E, debuted atop the Gaon Album Chart, and at number two on the Billboards World Albums Chart.
-Its lead singles topped all eight music streaming platforms in South Korea, and achieved a real-time "all-kill".
-In China, "Baby Baby" became the most streamed song within the first half of the year among Korean releases on QQ Music.
-Winner held their first-ever concert tour in Korea starting on March 12 and 13, at Olympic Gymnastics Arena in Seoul.
-The group also held shows in Gwangju, Daegu, and Busan, in April.
-In June 2016, the group brought their Exit Tour to Japan, attracting over 36,000 fans.
+After primarily focusing on in fan meetings in 2015, the group was scheduled to release five 'project releases' in 2016.
+On January 11, Winner released their song "Pricked", a duet between members Mino and Nam.
+On February 1, Winner released their EP Exit: E, which placed number two on the Gaon Album Chart and at number two on Billboards World Albums Chart.
+Its lead single was the most-played song across eight South Korean music streaming platforms.
+The song "Baby Baby" became the most-streamed Korean song on QQ Music, a Chinese music streaming platform, in the first half of the same year.
+Winner held their first-ever concert tour in Korea, beginning their tour on March 12 and 13 with a performance at the Olympic Gymnastics Arena in Seoul.
+In June 2016, the group brought their Exit Tour to Japan.

-Winner's variety show Half-Moon Friends (2016), which aired on JTBC, gained popularity both in Korea and abroad, garnering over 75 million views via Miaopai, and surpassing 100 million views through other platforms in China alone.
-Their success in the country won them the Overseas Popularity Award at the MTV Asia Music Gala.
-In October 2016, Nam took a break from the group due to mental health reasons, and the rest of the "Exit Movement" series was delayed indefinitely.
-He officially departed from the band on November 25, resulting in the project's cancellation.
+The group starred in a variety show called Half-Moon Friends (2016), which aired on JTBC.
+The show garnered viewership both locally and internationally.
+In China, clips from the program reportedly accumulated more than 75 million views on the video sharing platform Miaopai and exceeded 100 million views across other online platforms.
+Their success in the country earned them the Overseas Popularity Award at the MTV Asia Music Gala.

+In October 2016, Nam took a break from the group due to mental health concerns, and the remaining installments of the "Exit Movement" series were delayed indefinitely.
+On November 25, he officially departed from the band, leading to the project's cancellation.